Acord Form Processing: All You Need to Know

 A quick guide to all the major Acord forms, their importance, processing, and automation.
 Learn how you can automate data extraction from different Acord form with Docsumo's intelligent OCR API.

-Intelligent Document Processing is an automation technology that captures information from a myriad of documents and data sources, extracts data, and organizes it for further processing.
-IDP solutions enable businesses to seamlessly integrate with core processes, eliminate manual labour, address challenges faced in reading different document layouts, and meeting legal & compliance requirements.
+Intelligent Document Processing automates data capture from multiple documents and data sources and organizes it for further processing.
+The technology enables businesses to seamlessly integrate with core processes, eliminate manual labour, address challenges faced in reading different complex document layouts, and meeting legal & compliance requirements.
 Accurate data is the foundation of every organization, and IDP assists businesses in dealing with the complexity of processing huge volumes of documents, helping them automate manual data entry processes, and move away from traditional semi-automated OCR workflows.

 So, what exactly is intelligent document processing, and what are its different use-cases in different industries - we’ll find out in this blog.